 In talking to regular education teachers all over the country (and beyond), I’ve learned that some have difficulty straying from the plan.
 It absolutely never occurred to me that teachers wouldn’t think to swap out materials, if need be.

 I often hear, “Can I do this?” and “Will this work?”
-As an art teacher who is used to flexing my creative juices, I grapple with the idea that teachers wouldn’t know how to problem-solve a change of plans.
 I imagine in their heads it sounds something like this:

-Teacher [inner dialog]: (Scanning Teachers Pay Teachers for ideas) “Oh wow, now there’s a cool Dia de los Muertos art project I could do with my 4th graders.
+Teacher [inner dialog]: (Scanning the web for ideas) “Oh wow, now there’s a cool Dia de los Muertos art project I could do with my 4th graders.
 Oh wait, it says you have to use markers and then wet them with a paintbrush.
 Well, I don’t have time for all that nor do I have small paintbrushes!
 And you have to print out the tracer and I’m in a 1:1 school so I can’t print anything.
 Let me keep looking…”

 Deviating From the Plan